GothenburgBitFactory/tw.org/content/docs/urgency.md

 The first coefficient has a value of 15.0, which is the highest value.
 This means that any task with the `+next` tag has an urgency score of at least 15.0.
-The `+next` tag is known as a \'special tag\', which is simply a tag that triggers some behavior in taskwarrior - in this case it elevates the urgency score.
+The `+next` tag is known as a 'special tag', which is simply a tag that triggers some behavior in taskwarrior - in this case it elevates the urgency score.
 Because the coefficient has the largest value, it indicates that the `+next` tag has the greatest influence on urgency.